 If there is any ambiguity surrounding eligibility, the employer should still process the claim form and include detailed information about the service that the individual was providing on their last working day.
 The Secretary of State has ultimate responsibility for deciding whether a case meets the eligibility criteria.

 6. The employer ensures that the claim form is fully completed and that the supporting documents are correct.

 7. The employer sends the claim form and certified photocopies of the required supporting documents to NHS BSA*

-The NHS BSA will process the application and will notify the employer and the claimant’s legal representative when the lump sum payment has been made.
-This will be within 30 days of receiving the claim form and supporting documentation from the deceased’s employer.
+The NHS BSA will process the application and will certify the eligibility of the claim.
+If eligible, a Grant of Probate will be requested from the claimant.
+The lump sum payment will be made within 30 days of NHSBSA receiving the Grant of Probate.

 Further detailed information about this process, along with FAQs are available on the NHS BSA’s website.